Transformation problem: Marxian and Sraffian critiques

 it follows from Sraffa’s result that there is generally no function from $E_i$ to $P_i$, as was made explicit and elaborated upon by later writers, notably Ian Steedman in Marx after Sraffa.

 A standard reference, with an extensive survey of the entire literature prior to 1971 and a comprehensive bibliography, is Samuelson's (1971) "Understanding the Marxian Notion of Exploitation: A Summary of the So-Called Transformation Problem Between Marxian Values and Competitive Prices" Journal of Economic Literature 9 2 399–431.

-Proponents of the temporal single system interpretation such as Moseley (1999), who argue that the determination of prices by simultaneous linear equations (which assumes that prices are the same at the start and end of the production period) is logically inconsistent with the determination of value by labour time, disagree with the notion that the mathematical proof that Marx's transformation problem has no general solution.
+Proponents of the temporal single system interpretation such as Moseley (1999), who argue that the determination of prices by simultaneous linear equations (which assumes that prices are the same at the start and end of the production period) is logically inconsistent with the determination of value by labour time, reject the principles of the mathematical proof that Marx's transformation problem has no general solution.
 Other Marxian economists accept the proof, but reject its relevance for some key elements of Marxian political economy.
 Still others reject Marxian economics outright, and emphasise the politics of the assumed relations of production instead.